 As white people, most of us aren’t able to see that we have unconscious biases against people of colour, nor that we have a tonne of privilege through no merit of our own, nor that we reap the benefits of racism by always getting an invisible head start and a leg up – just simply because we were born white.

-For those of us who think we “aren’t racist” – perhaps Raymond is right, it’s not our “fault” per se.
+For those of us who feel certain we aren’t racist – perhaps Raymond is right, it’s not our “fault” per se.

 But that doesn’t mean that we should avoid feeling guilty for inadvertently being part of this problem.

-And it sure as hell doesn’t let us off the hook from using that guilt to MOTIVATE us to do what we can to help heal this problem and become allies of POC in dismantling racism.
+And it doesn’t let us off the hook from using that guilt to MOTIVATE us to do what we can to help heal this problem and become allies of POC in dismantling racism.